 Adapting to Virtual Interviews

 With the current pandemic, many interviews are conducted virtually via platforms like Zoom or Skype.
 Even though it’s not face-to-face, virtual interviews still offer a chance to shine.
-Check out our tips for Virtual College Admission Interview to make the most of this opportunity.
+Check out our tips for Virtual College Admission Interviews to make the most of this opportunity.

 Including Writing Samples